learn-co-curriculum/js-basics-functions-readme/README.md

 We create abstractions to make it easier to shorten our sentences.
 We'd never get anything done if we couldn't abstract!
 We also use abstractions to decide what doesn't fit or what should fit.
-"Mozart" doesn't belong with The Beatles, but he does fit with "Baroque Masters."
+"Vivaldi" doesn't belong with The Beatles, but he does fit with "Baroque Masters."

 Abstractions help us think about complex activities.
 Humans brought the pattern of